Electrical characteristics of dynamic loudspeakers: Damping issues

 A loudspeaker acts as a generator when a coil is moving in a magnetic field.
-When the loudspeaker coil moves in response to a signal from the amplifier, the coil generates a back EMF that resists the amplifier signal and acts as a "brake" to stop the coil movement.
+When the loudspeaker coil moves in response to a signal from the amplifier, the coil generates a back EMF that resists the amplifier signal and resists the coil movement.
 The braking effect is critical to speaker design, in that designers leverage it to ensure the speaker stops making sound quickly and that the coil is in position to reproduce the next sound.
 The electrical signal generated by the coil travels back along the speaker cable to the amplifier.
-Well-designed amplifiers have low output impedance so that this generated signal has little effect on the amplifier.
+Well-designed amplifiers have low output impedance so that this generated signal has minimal effect on the amplifier.

 Characteristically, solid state amplifiers have had much lower output impedances than tube amplifiers.
 So much so, that differences in practice between a 16-ohm nominal impedance driver and a 4-ohm nominal impedance driver have not been important enough to adjust for.
 The amplifier damping factor, which is the ratio of the nominal load impedance (driver voice coil) to amplifier output impedance, is adequate in either case for well-designed solid state amplifiers.

 Tube amplifiers have sufficiently higher output impedances that they normally included multi-tap output transformers to better match to the driver impedance.
 Sixteen ohm drivers (or loudspeakers systems) would be connected to the 16-ohm tap, 8 ohm to the 8 ohm tap, etc.

 This is significant since the ratio between the loudspeaker impedance and the amplifier's impedance at a particular frequency provides damping (i.e., energy absorption) for the back EMF generated by a driver.
 In practice, this is important to prevent ringing or overhang which is, essentially, a free vibration of the moving structures in a driver when it is excited (i.e., driven with a signal) at that frequency.
 This can be clearly seen in waterfall measurement plots.
 A properly adjusted damping factor can control this free vibration of the moving structures and improve the sound of the driver.